 (Prefer to listen on the go?
 Click here.)

-Then, there’s the negative global impact travel has on the environment.
 According to Sustainable Travel International, “Tourism is responsible for roughly 8% of the world’s carbon emissions, making it a significant contributor to climate change.”

 You may have seen headlines like this one: “Venice canals clearer after lockdown,” with pictures of clear, blue waters teeming with fish as the traffic of tourism has disappeared.